stephaniechallita/dsl/README.md

 To execute the program, you will use the [visitor design pattern](https://en.wikipedia.org/wiki/Visitor_pattern) to implement a compiler targeting the Arduino language (allowing the execution on a real robot) and an interpreter directly executing the program.
 The visitor pattern allows to split the language definition in two parts, the syntax (abstract syntax defined through the metamodel and concrete syntax defined by the grammar) and the semantics (interpreter and compiler), easing the extension/evolution of the language semantics.
-Each method implemented in a visitor represent the semantics of a concept, often relying on the semantics of its child in the AST.
+Each method implemented in a visitor represents the semantics of a concept, often relying on the semantics of its child in the AST.

 ### Interpretation: